△ MENU/TOP △

 20 guests • $100

 Wit, warmth, and a dash of mischief—just what you’d expect from Leonard Bernstein!
-Join vocal duo Jocelyn Claire Thomas and Zachary Lenox, with pianists Cary Lewis and Pat Zagelow, as they bring Bernstein’s delightful “Arias and Barcarolles” to life.
+Join vocal duo Jocelyn Claire Thomas and Zachary Lenox, with the LeRoi Nickel Piano Duo, as they bring Bernstein’s delightful “Arias and Barcarolles” to life.
 The setting is a mid-century home near Reed College with art that is as stylish as the sounds.
 Add tasty bites, fine wine, and a whole lot of Bernstein brilliance, and you’ve got the recipe for a perfectly lovely afternoon.

 Zachary is a past winner of the Pacific Northwest Sings competition as well as the MONC Idaho/Montana District Auditions.
 He received his B.M. and M.M. from the Crane School of Music at SUNY Potsdam.